 Use this map to see where some of the open Embassies are for Passport DC

-Reservations: Not Required, Photo ID required to enter many of the embassies.
+Reservations: Not Required, Photo ID is required to enter many of the embassies.

 Similar to the week prior, this day is all about EU Member Nations.
 Expect some of the 28 member nation's embassies to open their doors from 10 am to 4 pm.

 Tip: Embassies participating in the EU Open House will stamp your passport with their country stamp, so bring it along if you have it!

 National Asian Heritage Festival: Fiesta Asia | May 21, 2022

 Location: Pennsylvania Ave NW between 3rd & 6th St NW www.asiaheritagefoundation.org

 Fiesta Asia! is often voted the Best Street Fair in Washington and we agree!
 You'll find crafts, a talent show, demonstrations of different dances and martial arts, and of course, food!